 Experiments were conducted using several datasets from the UCI Repository (Blake et al., 2000).
 Every continuous attribute was discretized using WEKA's unsupervised equal-frequency binning method.
 The number of bins was optimized using the entropy minimization criterion.
-We decided not to use a supervised (class based) discretization to artificially produce erroneous, complex search spaces with irrelevant as well as somewhat mutually dependent attributes.
-Table 5 presents the classification accuracy and the derived decision trees size (with pruning).
+We decided not to use a supervised (class based) discretization to artificially produce erroneous, complex search spaces with irrelevant as well as somewhat mutually dependent attributes3.
+Table 5 presents the classification accuracy results while Table 6 presents the derived decision trees size for GATree and C4.5 (with pruning).